The name of this organization is Accreditation Board for Engineering and Technology, Inc., hereinafter referred to as “ABET”.

 - Member Societies possess full rights of membership and governance (Article Six) while Associate Member Societies possess only those rights specifically defined for them in this Constitution and Bylaws.

 - The American Society for Engineering Education (ASEE), CSAB, Inc., National Council of Examiners for Engineering and Surveying (NCEES), and National Society of Professional Engineers (NSPE) shall have status as Member Societies notwithstanding provisions of Article Four.

-- Autonomous societies with headquarters in the United States whose goals can effectively support those of ABET may qualify for admission as Member Societies of ABET.
+- Societies meeting the conditions of provisions B and C of this Article whose goals can effectively support those of ABET may qualify for admission as Member or Associate Member Societies of ABET.

 - Characteristics that support society eligibility for Member Society status include the following: